multicatch/esp32_sk6812_pc_lightbar/esp32/README.md

 I’ve used an SK6812 LED strip with 144LEDs/m.
 I’ve cut a ~19cm section (27 LEDs).

-The 5V pin is actually connected to the 5V line on USB, so I was able to avoid excessive connections.
+The 5V pin is actually connected to the USB+5V line, so I was able to avoid excessive connections.
 I connected the ESP32 to a 9-pin USB 2.0 internal header and it powers everything.

+If you connect your LED strip to the 5V pin (like I did), then make sure that USB is the only source of power.
+Don’t connect anything to the 3.3V pin and don’t connect any power to the LEDs.

+If USB is too weak to power the whole LED strip, then just disconnect the red (5V) and white (GND).
+You can probably reuse your 4-pin Molex ATX connector to power your LED strip (red = 5V, 2x black = GND, yellow = 12V)

 ## How to build?